 The average lifespan for a guinea pig is about five to seven years.
-Many vets consider four-year-old guinea pigs to be approaching their golden years, but there is no hard and fast rule.
-It's almost impossible to gauge the age of an adult guinea pig after they are full grown.
+Many vets consider four-year-old guinea pigs approaching their golden years, but there is no hard and fast rule.
+It's almost impossible to gauge the age of an adult guinea pig after they are fully grown.
 We treasure every year we have with our rescue piggies, never knowing how much time we really have.
 So how do we provide the best senior guinea pig care to our cavies?

 Keeping Your Senior Comfortable

 Senior guinea pigs spend more time sleeping and less time exploring, so making their environment a cozy one is essential.
 Soft bedding and plush beds will be appreciated.
 Ramps may pose a new challenge.
 Consider converting a two-story cage to create more first-floor space.
 Hold off on frequent redecorating, though.
 Seniors may suffer from vision loss and feel more secure knowing where to expect their furniture and accessories.

 You’ll find your senior guinea pig tends to stay in one spot for extended periods, so be sure to spot clean daily and change the bedding more often, if needed.
 Long-haired pigs may benefit from a trim, especially around the back end.
 Seniors seem to become less concerned with their self-cleaning beauty routine as time goes on.